Guide for Authors

 - Disseminate current research into practice and application.

 Placement of tables, charts, illustrations, or graphics should be identified in the body of the text.
 Graphics and pictures should accompany the article in separate attachments.
 Pictures are encouraged and should be at least 5 X 7” and 300 dpi.
 Pictures may be altered in color, size, or texture to fit the issue.

 Authors should highlight and explain research and emphasize applications to health care practice in the childbearing year.
 Original articles are blind peer reviewed with the content, method, or style of the article matched to skills and availability of the journal’s peer reviewers.

-Regular columns are written by journal staff members, invited guest editors, ICEA president, and board members, and may also be subject to peer review.
+Regular columns are written by journal staff, invited guest editors, ICEA President, and ICEA Executive Board members, and may also be subject to peer review.

 Submissions should be typed within a word processor system (such as Microsoft Word), double-spaced, a font of times new roman size 12, with a one-inch margin on all four sides.

 Writers are asked to submit their work as a file (.doc, .docx, or .rtf) attachment by e-mail.
 Email Submissions to firstname.lastname@example.org/